catelinn/data-analysis-portfolio/README.md

 ## About

-Hello, I'm Catelinn, I have a Master Business Administration degree with focus on IT.
-I'm actively seeking career change from 15+ years of marketing and project management fields to data analysis.
+Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue career change to Data Analyst position.

+I have postgraduate background with exposure to management science and database skills.
+Meanwhile, I have self-studied important skills for data analysis, e.g., Statistics, Python, Visualization and SQL.
+I also have working knowledge of advanced Excel and Power BI.

+In this profolio, I'd showcase the study notes I took while learning the new skills, the projects I have ever done, as well as online certificates acquired.

 ## Projects